-(a) For the purposes of AML 6.2.2(a), examples of situations which might lead a Relevant Person to have doubts about the veracity or adequacy of documents, data or information previously obtained could be where there is a suspicion of money laundering in relation to that customer, where there is a material change in the way that the customer's account is operated, which is not consistent with the customer's business profile, or where it appears to the Relevant Person that a person other than the customer is the real customer.

-- (b) In AML 6.2.3, situations that the Relevant Person may take into account include, for example, accepting subscription monies during a short offer period; executing a time critical transaction, which if not executed immediately, would or may cause a customerto incur a financial loss due to price movement or loss of opportunity; and when a customer seeks immediate insurance cover. - (c) When complying with AML 6.2.1, a Relevant Person should also, where appropriate, consider AML 6.6.1 regarding failure to conduct or complete CDD and Chapter 13 regarding STRs and tipping off. - (d) [intentionally omitted].
+- (a) For the purposes of AML 6.2.2.(a), examples of situations which might lead a Relevant Person to have doubts about the veracity or adequacy of documents, data or information previously obtained could be where there is a suspicion of money laundering in relation to that customer, where there is a material change in the way that the customer's account is operated, which is not consistent with the customer's business profile, or where it appears to the Relevant Person that a person other than the customer is the real customer or in other cases as referred in AML Law and AIFC acts. - (b) The cases stipulated by AML 6.2.3. are exceptional and do not apply to the most Relevant Persons.
+Situations that the Relevant Person may take into account include, for example, accepting subscription monies during a short offer period; executing a time critical transaction, which if not executed immediately, would or may cause a customerto incur a financial loss due to price movement or loss of opportunity; and when a customer seeks immediate insurance cover. - (c) When complying with AML 6.2.1., a Relevant Person should also, where appropriate, consider AML 6.6.1. regarding failure to conduct or complete CDD and Chapter 13 regarding STRs and tipping off.